 Chronicle of a long walk by Lalitha Shankar

-At one time, the village of Badanwalu was a place where true wholistic economies came together – the crafts people, farmers and the land all came together through a well structured system of natural biodiversity to create a truly sustainable community.
+At one time, the village of Badanwalu was a place where true holistic economies came together – the crafts people, farmers and the land all came together through a well-structured system of natural biodiversity to create a truly sustainable community.
 During the 1930s this community was a model in Southern India not only as a crafting culture but also as an environmental model.
 It is a place where Gandhi visited in the 1930s to see firsthand these systems at work.

 The participants in the satyagraha included students, NGOs working on alternative development paradigms, litterateurs, and artistes promoting sustainable living

 In India there is a long history of padayatras – long walks from village to village to bring awareness to social and land needs and issues.
 Great souls like Gandhi and Vinobha Bhave and others took many long walks for this purpose.
 As a part of the Badanawalu movement, different routes of padayatras were organized that culminated in the village of Badanwalu.